Patch-Based Diffusion for Data-Efficient, Radiologist-Preferred MRI Reconstruction: Methods

 \subsection{Dataset}

 We use fully-sampled, multicoil k-space data from the NYU Langone Health FastMRI dataset \citep{zbontar2019fastmriopendatasetbenchmarks}, including FLAIR, native T1, pre-contrast T1, post-contrast T1, and axial T2-weighted brain scans \citep{zbontar2019fastmriopendatasetbenchmarks}.
 In total, the training set contains 446 k-space volumes, consisting of 40 FLAIR, 136 T1-weighted (91 post-contrast, 26 pre-contrast, 19 native), and 270 T2-axial.
 Our validation set contains 266 volumes (distinct from the training volumes) from which we sample an evaluation test set of center-slices to mirror the training contrast distribution, namely 50 T2-axial, 7 FLAIR, and 25 T1-weighted slices.
+For our cross-modality generalization experiment in Section ~\ref{cross-contrast}, we evaluated on 30 randomly-selected, fat-suppressed (FS) knee MRI volumes (sampling the 21st slice) from the FastMRI dataset.
 All metrics are reported over this evaluation test set.
-Further preprocessing details are in Appendix~\ref{sec:details} and Appendix~\ref{appendix:hyperparams}.
+Further preprocessing details are in Appendix~\ref{sec:details}.